Federal Motor Safety Regulations For Truck Drivers

 Proper Licensing Is Required to Operate A Commercial Vehicle

-A commercial driving license (CDL) is required to operate any vehicle weighing in excess of 10,000 pounds, is transporting hazardous material, or is carrying more than 16 people.
+A commercial driving license (CDL) is required to operate any vehicle weighing in excess of 10,000 pounds, transporting hazardous material, or carrying more than 16 people.
 To obtain a CDL, you must pass a written exam and a driving test.
 Most CDL licenses must be renewed every four years.
-At the renewal, the driver will also have to take an eye exam.
+The driver will also have to take an eye exam at the renewal.

 A CDL can be revoked for many reasons.
 Some of these reasons include operating the vehicle while under the influence, driving while drowsy (nodding off to sleep), and failing to make vehicle inspections as stated in the FMCSA guidelines.